 20-30% but this might be complicated by epigenetics and gene-environment interactions and might increase in cases of extreme longevity .
 But at the end of the day, genetic predisposition results in some type of gene expression in the body that we could mimic if we had a better understanding of the aging process.
 Also, note that the study authors are already ignoring genetic predisposition by using Japanese women as the comparison group.

-Another argument against the extended life expectancy is that people are expressing their preference to live a shorter life by choosing a less healthy lifestyle (this often comes up when people express a love for bacon).
+Another argument against the extended life expectancy is that people are expressing their preference to live a shorter life by choosing a less healthy lifestyle (people like eating bacon).
 I think this is a stronger criticism, but it’s important to note that people aren’t always rational when it comes to long term decision making.
 Also, plenty of other disease burdens that are due to conscious decisions (e.g. smoking) are included in the DALY estimates.

 Anyways, the purpose of this article isn’t to hash out every ethical consideration – I just want to get a sense of the scale of the potential disease burden.
 So how would using a life expectancy of, say,